hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   1. Choose top N toknized words appeared in all the text, N excludes stop words
   2. One-hot encoding: each distinct word as a column, each row reprensents a text, for word appeared in this text, mark it as 1, others mark as 0

-### Preprocess Image data
-#### Raw images to NN readable input
-* [Keras ImageDataGenerator][17] will make below steps easier
-  * Convert JPEG to RGB
-  * Resize all the images to the same size
-  * Convert images into floating point tensors
-  * Rescale the pixel values (between 0 and 255) to the [0, 1] interval
-  * "Batch size" is the number of samples in each training step
-    * Because you can't pass the entire dataset into NN all at once, need multiple batches
-    * `training_batchs = total training sample size / training batch size`
-    * `validation_batchs = total validation sample size / validation batch size`
-  * 1 "Epoch" will process the entire dataset to update weights
-  * "Number of iterations (or number of steps) = total dataset size/batch size", it's the number of steps needed to complete 1 epoch
-  * Seperate data and labels
-    * Labels are created based on directories, different classes of images are put in different directories
-* [Image batch preprocess for federated learning][43]
-  * For each 28*28 image, it flatten to 784 one dimensional matrix, then divided by 255 to convert the values into [0,1] range because the pixel values are between 0 and 255
-  * The preprocessed image can also be reshaped back to 28*28
-#### Convert an image to image tensor
-* [Example][22]
-* The image tensor can be used to understand the output of each activation layer

 ## Layers & Dimensions
 ### Multiple Inputs
 * We often see one input in NN, but in fact it allows multiple inputs.
   * For example, such as `Concatenate()` which concatenate multiple inputs of the same shape at the concatenation axis to form 1 tensor.
 [Check the code example here][54]
     * The 2 branches in this code are using different "dilation rate".
 The Dilation rate decides the kernel's receptive field's size.
-Comparing with `dilation_rate=1`, larger rate will fill more 0 around the kernel of dilation_rate as 1, which is a computationally effecient method to increase the kernel's receptive field's size.
-[See example here][55].
+Enlarging the dilation rate is used as a computationally effecient method.
+[See the defination of dialation rate][55].
     * Meanwhile, using different receptive field sizes for kernels here allows each branch to generate different feature maps.
   * Besides concatenation, we can also do other operations to put multiple inputs together, such as `add`, `dot`, `multiple`, etc.
 * Note!
-The input here doesn't have to bethe first layer of NN.
+The input here doesn't have to be the first layer of NN.
 Each input can be a sequence of layers, and finally all these inputs merged at a certain layer.
-  * It's like an NN has multiple branches, and each branch do different types of work with the same original input data
+  * <b>It's like an NN has multiple branches, and each branch do different types of work with the same original input data</b>
 * Multiple inputs also has a cost in model complexity and the increasing in parameters

 ### Hidden Layers